Cocoon Kin Kid’s Club - Information for Enrolled Families

 Communication & Grievances

 All communication and concerns will be addressed by parents and Facilitators in a private and respectful manner.
 Any grievances will be discussed at a time deemed appropriate and scheduled out of operating hours and when children are not present.
 Please make a time to see Haley if needed.
-Due to the children's group departure and strict lock up times, end of day communication is limited.
+For the children to have a smooth departure, end of day communication is limited.
 Please message outside of hours for any questions regarding your child's day.

 Payments